graphql/graphql-spec/spec/Section 7 -- Response.md

 extend the protocol however they see fit, and hence there are no additional restrictions on its contents.
 When the response of the GraphQL operation is an event stream, implementors may send subsequent payloads containing only `hasNext` and `extensions` entries.
-Defer and Stream responses may also contain an entry with the key `extensions`, also reserved for implementors to extend the protocol however they see fit.
+Defer and Stream payloads may also contain an entry with the key `extensions`, also reserved for implementors to extend the protocol however they see fit.